Rightpoint/FRY/README.md

 ```

 More Information on [Queries](FRY/DSL/Query.md) or the [Lookup Implementation](FRY/Lookup/Lookup.md)

+### Predicates
+FRY provides some helpful predicates to create compiler-checked keypath predicates(`FRY_PREDICATE_KEYPATH`), and compiler checked selector predicates (`FRY_PREDICATE_SELECTOR`).
+These predicates will make sure that the keypath or selector is valid, and add a `isKindOf:` check for safety.
+There are also a number short-hand helpers in `FRYDefines.h` for more common lookups.

 ### Touch Synthesis
 FRY uses strongly modeled touches to generate UIKit touch events.
 This allows for simple arbitrary touch re-creation, and clear API's for creating common touch sequences.